flutter/samples/add_to_app/README.md

   [`url_launcher`](https://pub.dev/packages/url_launcher) Flutter plugin.
 * `flutter_module_books` simulates an integration scenario with existing platform business logic and middleware.
-It uses the [`pigeon`](https://pub.dev/packages/pigeon) plugin to facilitate integration ergonomics by generating the platform channel interop inside wrapper API and data classes that are shared between the platform and Flutter.
+It uses the [`pigeon`](https://pub.dev/packages/pigeon) plugin to make integration easier by generating the platform channel interop inside wrapper API and data classes that are shared between the platform and Flutter.